In oral

 behavior to that of Stutz, suddenly claiming he had been planning for a long time to go

-deposition at a manageable time, wanting to make it impossible for her to attend two
+deposition at a manageable time, since it was impossible for her to attend two

 depositions at once, and thereby getting her lawsuit thrown out.
-Shame on Judge Styn
+Judge Styn

 rules of professional conduct.
-Judge Styn clearly wanted to get rid of an in pro per
+Judge Styn appeared to want to get rid of an in pro per

 plaintiff, even though he had to fly in the face of reason and fact to do so.